industrial-edge/pingpong-python/README.md

 ### Manual Build

-More comprehensive instructions for building and installing this application is available in the [Instalation guide](docs/Instalation.md).
+More comprehensive instructions for building and installing this application is available in the [Installation guide](docs/Instalation.md).

 ## Usage